Free Curves on Varieties: Introduction

 \section{Introduction}

 Let $k$ be an algebraically closed field.
-A smooth projective rationally connected variety, originally defined in \cite{kmm92c} and \cite{campana92}, is a variety such that through every two general points there passes the image of a rational curve.
-In characteristic zero this is equivalent to the notion of a separably rationally connected variety, given by the existence of a rational curve $f:\bP^1\to X$ such that $f^*T_X$ is ample.
-In characteristic $p$ however one has to distinguish between these two notions.
+A smooth projective rationally connected variety, originally defined in \cite{campana92} and \cite{kmm92}, is a variety such that through every two general points there passes the image of a rational curve.
+In characteristic zero this is equivalent to the notion of a separably rationally connected variety, given by the existence of a rational curve $f:\bP^1\to X$ such that $f^*\sT_X$ is ample.
+In characteristic $p$, however, one has to distinguish between these two notions.
 Deformations of a morphism $f:\bP^1\to X$ are controlled by the sheaf $f^*\sT_X$, hence studying positivity conditions of this bundle is intimately tied to deformation theory and the existence of many rational curves on $X$.
-A classical theorem of Grothendieck \cite{grothendieck} gives us easy numerical criteria for testing positivity statements for $f^*\sT_X$ on $\bP^1$.
+Rationally connected varieties have especially nice properties and an introduction to the theory is contained in \cite{kollar} and \cite{debarre}.
+Note in particular the important theorem of Graber-Harris-Starr \cite{ghs} (and de Jong-Starr \cite{djs} in positive characteristic) which we will make repeated use of throughout this paper, which says that a separably rationally connected fibration over a curve admits a section.
+An equivalent statement in characteristic zero is that the maximal rationally connected (MRC) quotient $R(X)$ is not uniruled (see \cite[IV$.5.6.3$]{kollar}), although this can fail in positive characteristic.